JacopoGobbi/jackadocs/README.md

 # Jackadocs
 [![Travis CI](https\:\/\/travis\-ci\.org\/jackadull\/jackadocs\.svg)](https\:\/\/travis\-ci\.org\/jackadull\/jackadocs) [![Maven Central](https\:\/\/img\.shields\.io\/maven\-central\/v\/net\.jackadull\/jackadocs\_2\.12\.svg)](https\:\/\/search\.maven\.org\/\#search\%7Cga\%7C1\%7Cg\%3A\%22net\.jackadull\%22\%20AND\%20a\%3A\%22jackadocs\_2\.12\%22) [![Coveralls](https\:\/\/coveralls\.io\/repos\/github\/jackadull\/jackadocs\/badge\.svg)](https\:\/\/coveralls\.io\/github\/jackadull\/jackadocs) [![Codefactor](https\:\/\/www\.codefactor\.io\/repository\/github\/jackadull\/jackadocs\/badge)](https\:\/\/www\.codefactor\.io\/repository\/github\/jackadull\/jackadocs) [![Snyk](https\:\/\/snyk\.io\/test\/github\/jackadull\/jackadocs\/badge\.svg)](https\:\/\/snyk\.io\/test\/github\/jackadull\/jackadocs)

 Tool library for automated generation of tool documentation\.
-Can be used for creating `README.md` files\, but also for documentation books\, with multiple files\, in either HTML or Github\-Flavored Markdown\.
+Can be used for creating `README.md` files\, but also for documentation books\, with multiple files\, in either HTML or [Github\-Flavored Markdown](https\:\/\/github\.github\.com\/gfm\/) \.

 ## Motivation
-`jackadocs` is useful for cases in which generation of documentation files should be partially dynamic\.
+Jackadocs is useful for cases in which generation of documentation files should be partially dynamic\.
 That is\, the documentation contains parts that call Scala code for computing a part of the text\.

-When writing and manually maintaining static Markdown or HTML files is sufficient for a certain project\, `jackadocs` is not needed\.
+When writing and manually maintaining static Markdown or HTML files is sufficient for a certain project\, Jackadocs is not needed\.

-Examples for meaningful usecases of `jackadocs` include\:
+Examples for meaningful usecases of Jackadocs include\:

 * Using the Maven resources plugin in order to include Maven properties in the documentation\, such as library versions\.